mitranim/jisp/readme.md

 #### Powerful

 At its heart, jisp is just JavaScript.
 But it's also much more.
-It gives you power of syntactic abstractions unmatched by any non-Lisp language.
+It gives you the power of syntactic abstractions unmatched by any non-Lisp language.
 Makes it possible to build programs bottom-up by reprogramming the language itself, and implement domain-specific languages as JS libraries.

 #### Safe

 In a relative sense.
 Jisp's simple, extremely regular syntax protects against many common pitfalls of JS.
-But it also gives you lots of power with which to destroy yourself.
+But it also gives you lots of power which can be useful or dangerous.
 Jisp makes you safer in the same sense taking a quad damage powerup makes you safer.

 ## ToDo Upcoming